Happy NAD (New Amp Day) ! My 3rd ENGL amp head was just arrived !

 Why did Victor Smolski need more gain on his signature model ?

-As an Invader owner, you know when the "higain mode" is enganged,
+As an Invader owner, you know

 the gain level on Invader is boosted and a lot more than Powerball can be.